frznprograms/S-BiNER/README.md

 ```
 This will intialise a `.venv` folder and install the required dependencies for this project.

-If you do not wish to use the `uv` package (though I would highly recommend it as it's really easy to use and wicked fast), you may also simply run
+If you do not wish to use the `uv` package (though I would highly recommend it), you may also simply run
 ```bash
 pip install -r requirements.txt
 ```